 Does medical acupuncture hurt?

-Everyone has their own individual experience when it comes to acupuncture, but most patients report feeling only a minimal amount of pain with the insertion of the needles.
+Everyone has their own individual experience when it comes to medical acupuncture, but most patients report feeling only a minimal amount of pain with the insertion of the needles.
 Others say they feel no pain at all.
 After the needles are in place, any pain that may have existed should be gone.
 Acupuncture needles are not hollow or as sharp as hypodermic needles, so it’s much less painful than blood samples or typical injections.
-There is also less of a risk of bruising or skin irritation with acupuncture needles.
+There is also less risk of bruising or skin irritation with acupuncture needles.